-South Gloucestershire Council owns 100% of the £200 issued share capital of the Bristol and bath Science Park Estate Management Company Ltd. (the company).
-One of the two directors of the company was a council officer during 2020/21.
+South Gloucestershire Council owns 100% of the £200 issued share capital of the Bristol and Bath Science Park Estate Management Company Ltd. (the company).
+One of the three directors of the company is a council officer.
 The principal activity of the company is the provision of estate management services at Bristol and Bath Science Park.
 The company accumulates the costs of managing the estate, including utilities and staff costs recharged by the council, and recovers these through service charges to the tenants.
-Recharges to the company by the council amounted to £188,275 in 2020/21 and at 31 March 2021 the company owed £66,652 to the council which is included in debtors.
+Recharges to the company by the council amounted to £101,683 in 2021/22 and at 31 March 2022 the company owed £123,992 to the council which is included in debtors.
 The council's interest in the company has not been included in the financial instruments disclosures at Note 13, because the net worth of the company is less than the council's minimum reporting level of £1,000.
 The net worth of the company is deemed to be the fair value, because the company's business model is to break-even annually.